Mythical launches Burberry NFTs in Blankos Block Party

 She said that the Burberry x Blankos collaboration is a first for both our companies — the first NFT collection for Burberry, and the first luxury brand in Blankos Block Party.

-This will be the first digital item to be released as part of Burberry’s B Series, a series of limited-edition product drops available on Burberry’s channels which combine moments of inspiration and discovery.
+This will be the first digital item to be released as part of Burberry’s B Series, a series of limited-edition product drops available on Burberry’s channels that combine moments of inspiration and discovery.
 With the Blankos B Series drop, Burberry is empowering gamers to own an NFT from the new collection and actively engage with its house codes.

 The limited-edition Burberry Blanko will be available for in-game purchase to all Blankos Block Party players worldwide on August 11.